A 12-Step Plan for Aging Gracefully

 Now, let's talk about teeth.
 We need to brush or soak our teeth—you know which pertains to you.
 By this time in our lives, this should be such a deeply ingrained habit that it doesn't have to be brought up.
 But in terms of our health, it is very important to take care of our teeth and gums.
 Mouthwash will help prevent bad breath.
 No one wants to get close to us if we blow bad breath at them.
 It's also necessary to visit the dentist.
 I've found that using dental floss (I like the kind with the little handle) really does keep the plaque from building up.

 ... and exercise.

 Is your weight a concern for you?
 If you are overweight, change your eating habits.
 I decided to lose weight because my knees were hurting, and I didn't want that to be the reason I wasn't going out and doing things.

 My doctor told me that for every pound that I was overweight, it put 7 pounds of pressure on my knees.
 Well, no wonder they hurt.
-I've taken about 280 pounds of pressure off my knees.
-This time I decided I was going to lose weight to be healthy and agile, not for looks.
+Since then, I've taken about 280 pounds of pressure off my knees.
+I decided I was going to lose weight to be healthy and agile, not for looks.
 I found that going to Weight Watchers and learning what and how much to eat was the right approach for me.
 I've lost almost 40 pounds and feel great.
 I'm 72 years old, so it's not too late for you to lose those extra pounds.

 I feel that getting rid of excess weight through good eating habits is a better solution to knee and hip health.
 If you want to exercise, then you can dance, bowl, golf, or buy exercise equipment.